1. Introduction

 We’ll examine:

-– Benchmark datasets: The crucial data foundations that enable model training and evaluation
+- Benchmark datasets: The crucial data foundations (like COCO) that serve as proving grounds.

-– Model architectures: The evolution from GANs to diffusion models
+- Model architectures: The journey from GANs to the elegant physics of diffusion.

 2. Evaluating Generated Images: Frechet Inception Distance (FID)